Emerging-Tech-Secret/SimulacraET/README.md

 - [x] **Cost tracking** using [openai-cost-logger](https://github.com/drudilorenzo/openai-cost-logger)
 - [x] Set **cost upperbound** and stop the experiment when it is reached
 - [x] New models and OpenAI API support
 - [x] Added [skip-morning-s-14](https://github.com/drudilorenzo/generative_agents/tree/fix-and-improve/environment/frontend_server/storage/skip-morning-s-14): a simulation based on `base_the_ville_n25` that starts after 3000 steps (~8:00am).
 That permits us to save time and see interactions and actions earlier.
+(Note that one must use the same embedding model to load this simulation)
 - [x] **Zoom in**/**Zoom out** using Z and X
 - [x] [Powerful automated script](#step-3-automatic-execution) for enhanced simulation performance.